Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 Step #2: Create Java Model or Entity Class

 We will create a single table of product data for this Spring MVC Java web app.
 Now, we will implement the term "M" of the Spring MVC by creating a new Java model or entity.
 Right-click the project name -> New -> Java Class.
-Fill the class name as Product, the package name as com.djamware.springmvc.models, and leave other fields as default then click the Finish button.
-The new Java class automatically opened then replace all Java codes with these codes of Java entity, auto-generation ID, required fields, the constructors, and getter and setter.
+Fill the class name as Product, the package name as com.djamware.springmvc.models, and leave other fields as default, then click the Finish button.
+The new Java class automatically opens and then replaces all Java code with these codes of Java entity code, auto-generation ID, required fields, constructors, and getter and setter.

 package com.djamware.springmvc.models;